eliataylor/chatgpt-history-searcher/README.md

 # Use

 - Go to https://chat.openai.com/ and scroll through as many of your threads as you want to scrape
+- (optionally, to load complete details on each Chat thread, copy your Authorization token from any network request to `https://chat.openai.com` and set it on [line 7](https://github.com/eliataylor/chatgpt-history-searcher/blob/master/solution.js#L7)
 - `Run scraper.js in your browser console &amp; copy the output to your clipboard
-- (To load complete details on each Chat thread, copy your Authorization token from any network request to `https://chat.openai.com` and set it on [line 7](https://github.com/eliataylor/chatgpt-history-searcher/blob/master/solution.js#L7)
 <img src="scraper.png">

 - Open solution.html in another browser window